 03 of 04

-Whipworms (Trichuris vulpis) is another type of intestinal parasites commonly affecting dogs.
+Whipworms (Trichuris vulpis) are another common intestinal parasite in dogs.
 The whipworm lives in the large intestine, where it bites the tissue and embeds its head inside.
 Like the hookworm, the whipworm sucks the host's blood for sustenance.
 Whipworms are even smaller than roundworms and rarely seen in the stool.
 One end of the worm's body is wide while the rest tapers off to a narrow, whip-like head, hence the name "whipworm".

 Dogs get whipworms from ingesting whipworm eggs that live in the soil.
 This typically happens through self-grooming.
 The whipworm eggs pass through the upper GI tract and hatch into larvae in the small intestine.
 Next, the larvae move down to the cecum or large intestine where they develop into adult whipworms.
 Their eggs show up in the dog's stool.
 Whipworm eggs can lay dormant in the soil for years until consumed by a new host.
 Then, the life-cycle is repeated.

 Signs of whipworm infection may not be present at first.
 Typically, bloody diarrhea will develop as the infection worsens, possibly leading to chronic bloody diarrhea.
 Anemia is possible, though not as common with whipworm infection as it is with hookworm infection.
 A whipworm infection can also become severe enough to cause a serious electrolyte imbalance.